-ID Cards - Membership ID Cards must be worn at all times when you are on Club
+ID Cards - Membership ID Cards must be worn and

 Eyes and Ears - Vision and hearing protection are required on all ranges.

 Rifle & Pistol Ranges - No centerfire rifles based on the .50 caliber BMG are allowed on any range.
 On the

 centerfire and rimfire ranges you may shoot only from the designated firing line.
 When a shooter needs to go downrange in front of the firing line for any reason,

-all shooters must open the action on their rifle.
-When someone is downrange in front of the firing line, no one may handle their rifle.
+all shooters must open the actions on their rifles.
+When someone is downrange in front of the firing line, no one may handle any firearm.
 The centerfire and rimfire ranges have a string of red lights

 which should be turned on when someone goes downrange and turned off when it is safe to shoot.
-Shooting may resume only when everyone is safely behind the firing line and the red lights are off.
+Shooting may resume only when everyone is safely behind the firing line and the red lights are

-Shoot only at targets which are directly infront of you.
+Shoot only at targets which are directly in front of you.
 No firing Cross-range.

 Rimfire Range - The Rimfire Range is only for rimfire rifles and pistols.
 If you are seen using a centerfire weapon on

-the rimfire range, you may be expelled from the club.
+the rimfire range, you may be expelled from the Club. .223 and 5.56 X 45mm ammunition are not allowed.
 The plinking pit will be closed during matches at the centerfire pistol

 Handicapped Parking - There is handicapped parking beside the benches at the centerfire range and at the utility pit.
 You must display a state issued handicap parking permit to park there.
 Others may use these areas to unload guns and gear but then must move their vehicle to an adjacent parking lot.

 Trap & Skeet Fields - Trap and skeet shooters are not to load their shotguns unless they are on a designated shooting station.
-Actions always remain open otherwise; even when walking to and from the field.
+Actions always remain open otherwise, even when walking to and from the field.
 Never load more than 2 shells at one time.
 It is common practice to load 2 shells when shooting skeet.
 Trap shooters should not load 2 shells unless they are shooting doubles.